julianjumper/MakeDownloadfoldersPrettyAgain/README.md

 ![example_img](/readme/MakeDownloadfolderPrettyAgain_example.png) <br />
 # Setup:
 ![setup_img](/readme/MakeDownloadfolderPrettyAgain.png) <br />
+Open Gui.py or the provided .exe <br />
 1. Choose your Downloadfolder / Destinationfolder via the file dialog
 2. Extensions and categories can be added in the settings.ini file.  <br /> Extensions might be appended by separating them with commas.  <br /> Categories must be appended at the end of the file.
 3. Choose the interval in seconds.
 Choose, whether the program should be stared with Windows.